Traveling Miles

-Traveling Miles is the thirteenth studio album by American jazz vocalist Cassandra Wilson.
-Released on the Blue Note label in 1999, it is a tribute to Miles Davis, taking many of its cues from Davis' catalog of recordings with Columbia Records.
-The album was nominated for the Grammy Award as Best Jazz Vocal Performance.
+Traveling Miles is the thirteenth studio album by American jazz vocalist Cassandra Wilson, released on the Blue Note label in 1999.

+The album is a tribute to influential trumpeter Miles Davis, and features songs written or performed by Davis, along with material written for the album and new lyrics for older songs which were originally instrumentals.
+Traveling Miles was nominated for the Grammy Award as Best Jazz Vocal Performance.